From Engineering Policy Guide

 3. Existing grade separation bridges not having sidewalks within the project limits that carry appreciable pedestrian traffic are to be considered for retrofitting with fencing.
 A vertical fence can be considered for situations where a curved top fence overhang may create horizontal clearance problems.

 4. The current 2 in. x 2 in. mesh opening size for chain link fence fabric is to be the maximum mesh size to provide effective screening for aesthetic fences.
-The screening details are to be such that debris cannot be easily pushed under the fence onto the roadway below.
+The screening details are to be so that debris cannot be easily pushed under the fence onto the roadway below.

 5. Consider security fencing where potential exists for unauthorized people to gain access to the bridge's substructure or superstructure.